 All Australian Government funded aged care providers must provide care that complies with the Aged Care Quality Standards.
 The Standards clearly define what good care should look like, and make it easier to check that people receive good care.
 The Standards reflect the level of care and services you can expect from your provider.
-Read more about the Aged Care Quality Standards on the My Aged Care website at www.myagedcare.gov.au.
+Read more about the Aged Care Quality Standards on the Aged Care Quality and Safety Commission website at agedcarequality.gov.au